Natalia Kotarba is a Polish violinist born in Krakow, currently based in Brussels. Natalia is one of the founders of the Karski Quartet.

 As of 2019, she is a member of the orchestra Les Métamorphoses under the direction of Raphael Feye, and of the Ensemble K under the direction of Simone Menezes.

 Natalia had the pleasure of performing at the “Conference on the Future of Europe” in the presence of French President Emmanuel Macron, Ursula Von der Leyen and David Sassoli.
 Together with her sister, she had the honour of performing at the House of Representatives in Brussels, in the presence of Ukrainian President Wolodymyr Zelensky and Prime Minister Alexander de Croo.

-Natalia was strongly influenced by jazz improvisation classes with the famous Polish jazzman Jarosław Śmietana.
-She finds it important to be open to different styles and types of music, which helps her to create personal and honest interpretations of musical works.
-She is also a dedicated teacher and a great enthusiast of music education projects that help introduce children and young adults to the beautiful world of music, for the past two years teaching at Summer Masterclasses for young musicians in Oslo.
+Natalia was strongly influenced by the jazz improvisation classes of the famous Polish jazzman Jarosław Śmietana.
+She finds it important to remain open to different styles and types of music, which helps her to produce personal and honest interpretations of works.
+She is also a dedicated teacher and a great enthusiast of music education projects that help introduce children and young adults to the beautiful world of music.
+For the past two years she has been teaching at the Summer Masterclasses for young musicians in Oslo.

 Nicolas Gilles was born in 1977 in Montpellier where he set up his workshop after a training course resulting from a musical sensitivity since his youth.

 Instrumental training (classical guitar) since 1986 (Clermont l’Hérault school, Montpellier, Nancy and Mirecourt Conservatories): graduation with honours.

 In 1988 he participated in the television programme “L’école des Fans”, a classical guitar special presented by Jacques Martin with Pedro Ibanez as guest.
 The same year he won first prize at the international classical guitar competition in Romans (Isère).

 French school of lutherie in Mirecourt from 1993 to 1996: diploma in instrument making for the quartet.